davidyu/Robinson/README.md

 # Robinson

-A (n almost) real-time forward rendering engine implemented (almost) from scratch for pedagogical purposes.
+A (n almost) real-time forward rendering framework implemented for pedagogical purposes.

+The renderer supports basic geometric primitives, and some basic shaders and is fairly extendable.

 Currently, it targets modern web browsers using WebGL 2.0.